Affirmative Action's Cumulative Fractional Assignments

 \section{Solutions from India and their shortcomings}

-There are two solutions seen in practice in India, the Government's solution and the Court's solution.
-Both solutions use a tool called roster to determine the number of positions to be reserved.
+Two solutions are seen in practice in India: the Government's and the Court's solutions.
+Both solutions are monotonic because they use a tool called roster to determine the number of vacancies to be reserved.
 Formally, a \textbf{roster} $\sigma: \{1,2, \dotso \} \rightarrow \mathcal{C}$ is an ordered list over the set of categories $\mathcal{C}$.
-A roster assigns each position a category so that for any number of total positions, the number of positions to be reserved are clearly laid out.
-Since only a few seats might arise every period, the objective of maintaining a roster is to ensure that, over a period of time, each category gets its affirmative action policy prescribed percentage of seats.
+A roster assigns each position to a category so that the number of vacancies to be reserved is clearly laid out for any number of total vacancies.

 Note the following two principles that are followed for maintenance of rosters:\footnote{See page 1 of \url{https://dopt.gov.in/sites/default/files/Ch-05_2014.pdf}, last accessed on 22 February 2024.}

 \begin{quote} \begin{itemize} \item[(f)] The register / roster register shall be maintained in the form of a running account year after year.
 For example if recruitment in a year stops at point 6, recruitment in the following year shall begin from point 7.

 \item [(h)] In case of cadres where reservation is given by rotation, fresh cycle of roster shall be started after completion of all the points in the roster. \end{itemize} \end{quote}

 Therefore, even though the publicly declared roster details the assignment of $k$ vacancies to various categories.
 The roster does not only decides the allocation of seats $1, 2, \dotso, k$, but also the allocation of seats $k + 1, \dotso, 2k$, the allocation of seats $2k + 1, \dotso, 3k$, and so forth.
 A roster pins down an allocation of an infinite sequence of seats constructed as a concatenation of infinitely many finite seat sequences of length $k$.
 For instance, the number of reserved vacancies of the $q^1$ in period-1 is determined by $\sigma(1),\dotso, \sigma(q^1)$.
 The number of vacancies reserved of the $q^2$ in period-2 is determined by $\sigma(q^1 +1),\dotso, \sigma(q^1 + q^2)$.
 So on and so forth.